-Each year, the NC State Women’s Center recognizes Domestic Violence Awareness Month (DVAM) throughout the month of October.
+The Women’s Center hosts events throughout the month of October to raise awareness of the prevalence and impact of Domestic Violence, and share resources and strategies to support those who have experienced Domestic Violence.
 Domestic Violence can occur in many different forms of abuse including physical, sexual, emotional, and economic.
 Domestic Violence is often hidden from public view and can be difficult for a victim/survivor to leave.
 Domestic violence can affect anyone regardless of age, gender, sexuality, race, ethnicity, class, or ability.
-Across the United States,

-The Women’s Center hosts events throughout the month of October to raise awareness of the prevalence and impact of Domestic Violence, and share resources and strategies to support those who have experienced Domestic Violence.
-Join us for a variety of DVAM events including peer-facilitated learning opportunities, educational workshops, activism and healing through art, film screenings, podcasts and/or discussions.
+Every October, join us for a variety of DVAM events including peer-facilitated learning opportunities, educational workshops, activism and healing through art, film screenings, podcasts and/or discussions.

 Together, we can take a stand against Domestic Violence.

 Carmen Maria Machado, In the DreamHouse (2019).
 This memoir from queer American feminist writer Carmen Maria Machado delves into the abusive relationship that Machado experienced with a fellow graduate student.
 Machado’s work takes an experimental form to account for the lack of representation of violence in queer women’s sexual relationships with each other.